BolehVPN Traffic Obfuscation Keeps You out of Trouble, Even in China

 Please provide some background on BolehVPN: What's inspired you to start a VPN service initially?

-Initially in 2007, our national government started filtering traffic, That was the first intentional slowdown on p2p, followed by censorship on moral grounds, and nowadays even on political grounds.
-At that time there were few available options out there and many providers kept on shutting down, so we decided to come up with our own vpn, for our own personal use, and find others to share the server with us.
+In 2007, the Chinese government started filtering traffic; that was the first intentional slowdown on p2p, followed by censorship on moral grounds, and nowadays even on political grounds.
+At that time there were few available VPN options out there, and many providers kept on shutting down, so we decided to come up with our own VPN, for our own personal use, and find others to share the server with us.
 Little did we know that we would grow to where we are today, with an ever growing global clientele.

 Your traffic obfuscation technology allows users to hide the fact that they're using a VPN.
 Please explain how this is done and why is it an advantage over your competitors?

 Traffic obfuscation is done via an XOR patch, which basically scrambles each buffer of traffic that is sent between the OpenVPN client and server.
 There are more advanced methods such as OBFS4, but that adds additional overhead and a separate client and server need to be run again.

 For the average user, we believe that the XOR patch at this time offers sufficient obfuscation without sacrificing too much on usability and performance to a significant extent.
 This solution allows users to bypass restrictions imposed by countries that block VPN usage.
 We also offer Shadowsocks support for those who request it from us.